 Permit applications for scientific research or enhancement of marine mammals are also available on our website.

 No, you do not need a permit to export marine mammals for public display purposes.
 However, the receiving facility must demonstrate that they meet comparable standards.
 Please note that species listed as threatened or endangered under the ESA or depleted under the MMPA may not be exported.

 Comparable standards means standards that are similar to those that a facility in the U.S. must meet, which include:

-- Obtaining a letter from the USDA, Animal and Plant Health Inspection Service (APHIS) which indicates that the facility meets comparable Animal Welfare Act (AWA) standards; and
+- Obtaining a letter from the USDA, Animal and Plant Health Inspection Service (APHIS) which indicates that the facility meets comparable Animal Welfare Act (AWA) standards

 In addition, the appropriate agency of the foreign government (e.g., the Convention on International Trade in Endangered Species (CITES) management authority of the government) must submit a statement to the NOAA Fisheries Office of Protected Resources certifying that:

-- The government’s laws and regulations permit that the enforcement of requirements equivalent to the requirements of the MMPA and AWA, and that government will enforce such requirements; and
+- The government’s laws and regulations permit that the enforcement of requirements equivalent to the requirements of the MMPA and AWA, and that government will enforce such requirements

-- The USDA, Animal and Plant Health Inspection Service (APHIS) has jurisdiction over animal care and maintenance for all marine mammals held for public display purposes under the Animal Welfare Act.
+- USDA's Animal and Plant Health Inspection Service (APHIS) has jurisdiction over animal care and maintenance for all marine mammals held for public display purposes under the Animal Welfare Act.
 Applications for public display permits are forwarded to APHIS for review concurrently with the public comment period.